 E-commerce

-E-commerce and marketplace: are they the same thing?
+E-commerce and marketplace: is it the same thing?

-E-commerce and marketplace: are they the same thing?
+E-commerce and marketplace: is it the same thing?

 April 8, 2026

-In practice, people sometimes use “doing e-commerce” and “selling on a marketplace” as synonyms.
-They are not exactly the same thing: e-commerce (electronic commerce) refers to sales or purchases made via digital channels to place an order; a marketplace is a type of service that connects buyers and third-party sellers, with rules, commissions, and often a platform operator in between.
+In practice, people sometimes use « doing e-commerce » and « selling on a marketplace » as synonyms.
+They are not exactly the same thing: e-commerce (electronic commerce) refers to the sale or purchase made through digital channels to place an order; a marketplace is a type of service that connects buyers and third-party sellers, with rules, commissions and often a platform operator in between.

-The same brand can therefore do e-commerce on its own website and at the same time on one or more marketplaces: both channels are e-commerce, but responsibilities, customer relationship, and profitability differ greatly.
-This guide clarifies the vocabulary, operational implications, and regulatory watchpoints in the European Union, without confusing them with the general overview of how an e-commerce business works.
+A single brand can therefore do e-commerce on its own site and at the same time on one or more marketplaces: both channels are e-commerce, but responsibilities, customer relationship and profitability differ greatly.
+This guide clarifies the vocabulary, operational implications and regulatory watchpoints in the European Union, without confusing them with the general overview of how an e-commerce business works.

-Definition reminder: the OECD and official statistics rely on the ordering method via electronic means to classify electronic commerce; see OECD: definition of e-commerce (2025).
-For the European framework on digital services and platforms, the European Commission presents the Digital Services Act (DSA) and rules related to online commerce in the EU: e-commerce rules in the EU.
+Definition reminder: the OECD and official statistics rely on the ordering method via electronic means to classify e-commerce; see OECD: definition of e-commerce (2025).
+For the European framework on digital services and platforms, the European Commission presents the Digital Services Act (DSA) and the rules related to online commerce in the EU: e-commerce rules in the EU.

-We do not provide a universal “marketplace vs own site” percentage: distributions vary by sector, country, and brand maturity.
-The goal is to name things correctly in order to manage margins, support, and compliance.
+We do not give a universal « marketplace vs own site » percentage: the breakdowns vary by sector, country and brand maturity.
+The goal is to name things correctly in order to manage margins, support and compliance.

-On Qstomy’s side: a chatbot can help on your online store or complement support when you redirect to processes hosted by a third party; the important thing is to know who owns the customer communication and which data you feed.
+On the Qstomy side: a chatbot can help on your online store or supplement support when you redirect to processes hosted by a third party; what matters is knowing who speaks to the customer and which data you feed.
 See the section on Shopify and conversational AI below.

-From the buyer point of view, the “everything is in one place” experience on a marketplace can resemble a traditional site: search, cart, payment.
-From the seller point of view, the hidden cost is dependence on platform rules (rankings, account suspensions, pricing changes) and commoditization when your product is compared side by side with equivalents.
+From the buyer perspective, the « everything in one place » experience on a marketplace can feel like a classic website: search, cart, payment.
+From the seller perspective, the hidden cost is dependence on the platform's rules (rankings, account suspensions, pricing changes) and the commoditization that occurs when your product is compared side by side with equivalents.

-Finance and marketing teams must share a channel map: for each SKU or family, full channel cost, average payment delay, return rate, and contribution to brand awareness.
-Without this framework, “marketplace yes / no” decisions are made based on impressions or a single revenue figure.
+Finance and marketing teams must share a channel map: for each SKU or family, full channel cost, average payment time, return rate, and contribution to brand awareness.
+Without this framework, we decide « marketplace yes / no » based on impressions or a single revenue figure.

-Finally, vocabulary matters for recruitment and partners: an “e-commerce manager” profile often expects site, acquisition, and funnel responsibilities; a “marketplace” profile implies mastery of one or more platforms’ rules, internal advertising, and service indicators.
-Mixing job titles creates hiring disappointments.
+Finally, the vocabulary matters for recruitment and partners: an « e-commerce manager » profile often expects site, acquisition and funnel expertise; a « marketplace » profile assumes mastery of one or more platforms' rules, internal advertising and service indicators.
+Mixing up the titles creates hiring disappointments.

 Summary

 E-commerce is a broad category: selling online, regardless of the channel (owned website, app, certain B2B integrations, etc.).
-A marketplace is an intermediation model: a platform hosts multiple sellers and facilitates the transaction according to its own terms.
+The marketplace is an intermediation model: a platform hosts multiple sellers and facilitates the transaction on its own terms.

 Why the confusion is common

-Major marketplaces are visible everywhere; the general public sometimes associates “buying online” with “buying on a multi-seller platform.”
-Professionals must distinguish between channel and business model.
+Large marketplaces are visible everywhere; the general public sometimes associates “buying online” with “buying on a multi-seller platform”.
+Professionals must separate channel and business model.

 Simple analogy

-E-commerce means “selling via the internet”; a marketplace means “selling in a digital shopping center where the owner of the venue sets the traffic rules and takes a commission.”
-You can also open your own online store outside this center: both are still e-commerce.
+E-commerce is “selling over the internet”; the marketplace is “selling in a digital shopping mall where the owner of the place sets the rules for access and takes a commission”.
+You can also open your own online store outside this mall: both are still e-commerce.

 What this article does not do